utopia-foss/utopia/doc/usage/implement/unit-tests.rst

 Configuration-based test cases
 ------------------------------
-Sometimes you might desire to repeatedly invoke some callable with a different set of parameters.
+Sometimes you may want to repeatedly invoke some callable with a different set of parameters.
-Which easier way is there to do this than via a configuration file?
+What could be easier than doing this via a configuration file?
 The ``test_config_callable`` function is your friend:

 .. code-block:: c++